lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/executor.md

 1. ✅ Replicate the EXACT behavior from provider source code
 2. ✅ FAIL the task if exact replication is technically impossible

 You do NOT have permission to choose "safer" or "simpler" alternatives.
-Users depend on this Shadow Module to provide the SAME behavior as the original AzureRM provider.
+Users depend on this Replicator Module to provide the SAME behavior as the original AzureRM provider.

 ## 🚨 SPECIAL RULES - BLOCKING CONDITIONS